-As Iowans, if we truly value a healthy workforce to drive our economy, then our health care system should include comprehensive and accessible mental health care across the lifespan, with specific prevention and early intervention services for children.
+If we truly value a healthy workforce to drive our economy here in Iowa, then our health care system should include comprehensive and accessible mental health care across a persons lifespan, with specific prevention and early intervention services specifically for children.

 Our kids cannot wait.

-Adequate and sustainable funding for the Children’s Mental Health System would ensure Iowa remains strong as we emerge from the pandemic.
-Schools are providing needed stability and structure, but families need greater support after experiencing incredible stress and isolation this past year.
+Adequate and sustainable funding for the Children’s Mental Health System would ensure Iowa remains strong as we continue to endure through the pandemic and prepare for future impact.
+Schools are providing needed stability and structure, but families need greater support after experiencing high levels of stress, isolation, and grief.

 - From April-October 2020, the proportion of children’s mental health-related emergency department visits among all pediatric emergency department visits increased 24% for children aged 5-11 and 31% for children aged 12-17, according to the CDC.

 - The Iowa Poison Control has noticed a major increase in 11- to 14-year-old girls attempting suicide.
 (February 2021)